-We use "media education" in the same sense as Celot & Tornero, 2009 do.
+&lt;sup>1We use "media education" in the same sense as Celot & Tornero, 2009 do.

-For further explanation see the book edited by Frau-Meigs, D. & Torrent, J. (2009), which maps media education policies in the world.
+$^2$ For further explanation see the book edited by Frau-Meigs, D. & Torrent, J. (2009), which maps media education policies in the world.

 Competences are defined as a "combination of knowledge, skills and attitudes appropriate to the context.
 Key competences are those which all individuals need for personal fulfillment and development, active citizenship, social inclusion and employment" (European Reference Framework, 2007:5).